SioneYerkovich/TheCullinaryCollective/README.md

 ***Challenge 1: Deployment***

 During the deployment phase, I faced an issue with my deployment where the application domain was not rendering after the URL request is made.
 I discovered that i had to subscribe to a dyno plan in order to host the site (I was orginally lead to believe heroku was a free platform).
-However in my heroku dashboard i actually couldn't select a dyno plan, ***because "my procfile was not present"***
+However in my heroku dashboard i actually couldn't select a dyno plan because ***"my procfile was not present"***

 ***Solution***

 I decided to reverse engineer my deployment setup process, by making a "dummy" commit with heroku i was able to re-run the deployment script in my CLI and see where the error may be occuring.

 This line became inherently clear:

 remote: -----> Discovering process types

 remote:        Procfile declares types -> (none)

 From here i realised my Procfile was never being received by heroku in the first place, because by default heroku searches only the root directory for it.
 My Procfile was contained in a subdirectory which made it unreachable.
 I relocated this file to the root to solve this issue.

 After making the change my deployment script became:

 remote: -----> Discovering process types

 remote:        Procfile declares types -> web

 I was now able to attach a dyno subscription for production.